UrinHeller/Manhwa-Viewer-SUPER/README.md

   - `urllib3==2.1.0`

 To compatabilty:
-- Windows XP and lower are missing important files
+- Windows Vista and lower are missing important files
 - Windows 10-2004 has a different dark mode reg key (you need to set the environment variable to change themes).
 - All other Windows versions should work without problems.